nicoomp20/nicoomp20.github.io/README.md

 # Weather-App

-# Features:

-✔️  Access current location from Geolocation</br>
-✔️  Present current weather and 3 following-day weather forecasts</br>
+ -> access current location and display weather
-✔️  Temperature's unit switch between Celsius and Fahrenheit</br>
+ -> change the temperature unit from Celsius to Fahrenheit -> display 3 days forecast